wdhq/philosophical-handbook/README.md

 - _Being and Nothingness_, 1943, Part 1, Chapter 2
   "If you are lonely when you're alone, you are in bad company."
   [Source](https://archive.org/details/beingnothingness0000sart)

-    > When one feels lonely even in solitude, it reveals a disconnection from one’s own thoughts and feelings.
-This suggests that the discomfort isn’t solely about the absence of others, but also about how external distractions may prevent one from finding comfort and meaning within oneself.

 - _The Devil and the Good Lord_, 1951, Third Act
   "See that void above our heads?
 That's God.
 Silence is God, absence is God.
 God is the solitude of men."